 But Trump persisted in his nativist rhetoric.
 “Build the Wall” became the central theme of his campaign.
 Upon winning the presidency, Trump and his team of far-right immigration hawks — including Jeff Sessions, Stephen Miller, and Steve Bannon — felt they had a clear mandate to implement hardline immigration policy, including: a ban on all immigration from Muslim-majority countries, reallocation of Defense Department funds and government shutdowns in service of building a wall on the southern border, separating immigrant parents from their children at the border, carrying out high-profile deportations of longstanding residents, and reducing the annual number of refugees accepted into the U.S. by nearly 100,000.
-While the Biden administration has already repealed many of Trump’s landmark executive actions, hundreds of lesser-known policies remain on the books.
+While the Biden administration has repealed (or attempted to repeal) many of Trump’s landmark executive actions, hundreds of lesser-known policies remain on the books.

 As Republicans recovered from an underwhelming performance in the 2022 midterms, Trump announced his candidacy for the 2024 presidential election.
 In a speech, he pointed to migration at the southern border, which has risen to 20-year highs.
 “They’re pouring into our country.
 We have no idea who they are and where they come from.
 We have no idea what is happening to our country and we are being poisoned,” he said.
 Other rumored Republican contenders for the nomination include Trump’s former vice president, Mike Pence, and Florida Gov. Ron DeSantis.

 - Trump’s Border Speech Missed the Real Crisis in Central America World Politics Review — January 2019

 - Trump administration aims to shift money to immigration enforcement Politico — August 2019